woukdo/xui-reverse-proxy/README.md

    - Configuring SSH, to provide the minimum required security.
    - Disabling IPv6 to prevent possible vulnerabilities.
    - Encrypting DNS queries using systemd-resolved (DoT) or AdGuard Home (Dot, DoH).
-   - Selecting a random website from an array to add an extra layer of privacy and complexity for traffic analysis.
+   - Selecting a random website template from an array.
 4. Enabling BBR - improving the performance of TCP connections.
 5. Optional extras:
    - Installing and configuring Node Exporter for system performance monitoring and integrating with Prometheus and Grafana for real-time metrics visualization.